Department of Sociology

 Critical Police Studies; State Violence and Racial Capitalism; Law & Society, Race and Class

 - Forthcoming.
-The Nature of Police (eds., with co-editor David Correia).
+Violent Order: Essays on the Nature of Police (co-edited with David Correia).
 Haymarket Books.

 - 2019.
 Police: A Field Guide.
 Verso Books. (with David Correia)